DjangoGirls/tutorial-extensions/authentication_authorization/README.md

 That's it!
 Now try to access `http://localhost:8000/post/new/`, notice the difference?

 > If you just got the empty form, you are probably still logged in from the chapter on the admin-interface.
-Go to `http://localhost:8000/admin/logout/` to log out, then goto `http://localhost:8000/post/new` again.
+Go to `http://localhost:8000/admin/logout/` to log out, then visit `http://localhost:8000/post/new` again.

 You should get one of the beloved errors.
-This one is quite interesting actually: The decorator we added before will redirect you to the login page.
-But that isn't available yet, so it raises a "Page not found (404)".
+This one is quite interesting actually: the decorator we added before will redirect you to the login page.
+But since the login page isn't available yet, it raises a "Page not found (404)".

 Don't forget to add the decorator from above to `post_edit`, `post_remove`, `post_draft_list` and `post_publish` too.

-Horray, we reached part of the goal!
-Other people can't just create posts on our blog anymore.
-Unfortunately we can't create posts anymore too.
+Hooray!
+We have reached part of the goal!
+Now other people can't create posts on our blog anymore.
+But unfortunately, we too can't create posts anymore.
 So let's fix that next.

 ## Login users